LeAnn Rimes's Success and Achievements in Timeline

 A closer look at the biggest achievements of LeAnn Rimes.
 Awards, milestones, and records that define success.

-Billboard ranked LeAnn Rimes at number 17 in terms of sales success in the 1990-1999 decade.
+During the decade of 1990-1999, Billboard ranked LeAnn Rimes at number 17 in terms of sales success.

 1996: Signing with Curb Records and Release of "Blue"

-In 1996, after signing with Curb Records, LeAnn Rimes released the single "Blue", which became a top-10 hit on the American Billboard Hot Country Songs charts.
-Her first Curb album and third overall, Blue, was certified Platinum six times and established her as a major country artist.
+In 1996, LeAnn Rimes signed with Curb Records and released the single "Blue", which became a top-10 hit on the Billboard Hot Country Songs charts.
+Her first Curb album, also titled Blue, was certified Platinum six times, establishing her as a major country artist.

 Loading Video...

-In 1996, the Academy of Country Music awarded LeAnn Rimes as Top New Female Vocalist, Song of the Year and Single Record of the Year.
+In 1996, LeAnn Rimes was awarded Top New Female Vocalist, Song of the Year, and Single Record of the Year by the Academy of Country Music.

 Loading Video...

-In 1997, LeAnn Rimes crossed over into pop music with "How Do I Live", which became one of the best-selling singles of the 1990s.
-The track was included on her next album You Light Up My Life: Inspirational Songs (1997), which was certified quadruple Platinum.
+In 1997, LeAnn Rimes received the Grammy Award for Best New Artist and Best Female Country Vocal Performance, becoming the youngest winner in these categories.
+She also crossed over into pop music with "How Do I Live", which became one of the best-selling singles of the 1990s.
+The track was included on her album You Light Up My Life: Inspirational Songs, which was certified quadruple Platinum.

 Loading Video...